VA Construction Loan

 Pre-Approval Lender reviews COE, credit, income, and debts 1–2 weeks

-Land and Builder Select lot; confirm builder has VA Builder ID 4–8 weeks
+Land and Builder Select lot; confirm builder meets lender documentation requirements 4–8 weeks

-Plans and Specs Builder submits detailed construction documents 2–4 weeks
+Plans and Specs Builder submits detailed construction documents for lender review 2–4 weeks

-VA Appraisal VA appraises home value from plans (as-completed) 3–5 weeks
+VA Appraisal VA appraiser estimates as-completed home value from plans 3–5 weeks

 Loan Close Sign loan documents; construction begins 1–2 weeks